 - Move from bolt to bolt, tightening each in equally small increments.

-- Overtightening one bolt leads to cracks in your toilet or a poor seal between tank and bowl.
+- Overtightening one bolt leads to cracks in your toilet or a poor seal between the tank and bowl.

 Always tighten bolts equally in small increments.
 Overtightening one bolt increases the chance of cracking your toilet or creating a leaky seal between the tank and bowl.